benformosa/ITC322-Ass3/README.txt

 The first step in this project was creating a sub class of Graph, WeightedGraph.
 This just adds a 2D array of ints to store each edge's weight.
 I figured adding another array would be simpler than replacing the boolean array in Graph.

+In order to implement labelToIndex(), I changed the access level of Graph.labels to protected to allow the subclass WeightedGraph to use it.